hyperledger/identus-cloud-agent/docs/docusaurus/dids/update.md

 ## Prerequisites

-1. DID Controller PRISM Agent up and running
+1. DID Controller PRISM agent up and running
-2. DID Controller has a DID created on PRISM Agent (see [Create DID](./create.md))
+2. DID Controller has a DID created on PRISM agent (see [Create DID](./create.md))
 3. DID Controller has a DID published to the blockchain (see [Publish DID](./publish.md))

 ## Overview

-PRISM Agent allows the DID Controller to update the DID easily.
+PRISM agent allows the DID Controller to update the DID easily.
 This update mechanism is implementation specific and links the DID update-operation from the last confirmed operation observed on the blockchain.

+When updating a DID, it takes time for the update to be confirmed on the blockchain.
-Updating the DID will take some time until the update-operation gets confirmed on the blockchain.
-By updating the DID on PRISM Agent without waiting for the previous update-operation to be confirmed, the DID Controller is creating a fork on the DID lineage and risking having the subsequent operation discarded.
+If the DID Controller updates the DID on the PRISM agent without waiting for the previous update to be confirmed, it creates a fork in the sequence of updates, which goes against the protocol.
+This puts the subsequent update at risk of being rejected.
+However, the PRISM agent has a mechanism to prevent this issue by rejecting multiple updates submitted by the same agent while previous updates are still in progress.

 Please refer to the `SECURE_DEPTH` parameter in [PRISM method - protocol parameters](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md#versioning-and-protocol-parameters) for the number of confirmation blocks.
 At the time of writing, this number is 112 blocks.

-This example shows the DID update capability on PRISM Agent and the steps to verify that the update has been confirmed and applied.
+This example shows the DID update capability on PRISM agent and the steps to verify that the update has been confirmed and applied.

 ## Endpoints